Schepp/schepp.dev/posts/leaving-out-the-alt-attribute.md

 One more thing to spot in Šime's code example is that he leaves the `alt` attribute an empty string.
 This is only allowed when the corresponding image [doesn't convey any information for the user, or is not meant for the user to see at all](https://www.w3.org/TR/2011/WD-html5-author-20110809/the-img-element.html#an-image-not-intended-for-the-user):

-> Generally authors should avoid using img elements for purposes other than showing images.
+> Generally authors should avoid using img elements for purposes other than showing images.<br>
- If an img element is being used for purposes other than showing an image, e.g. as part of a service to count page views, then the alt attribute must be the empty string.
+ If an img element is being used for purposes other than showing an image, e.g. as part of a service to count page views, then the alt attribute must be the empty string.<br>
  In such cases, the width and height attributes should both be set to zero.

-Would the above be true, then the image would never be located inside a ´<figure>` element to begin with.
+Would the above be true, then Šime's image would never be located inside a `<figure>` element to begin with.

 So in the end, does it all boil down to the fact we already know, which is that the `alt` attribute is a mandatory things?
 Not quite!